MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-4-write-chunking-algorithms.md

 # Write custom chunking algorithms in ScaleR

-Scalabiity in ScaleR is partly based on chunking or external memory algorithms that can analyze chunks of data in parallel and then combine intermediate results into a single analysis.
+Scalability in ScaleR is founded on chunking or external memory algorithms that can analyze chunks of data in parallel and then combine intermediate results into a single analysis.
 Because of the chunking algorithms, it's possible to analyze huge datasets that vastly exceed the memory capacity of any one machine.

 All of the main analysis functions in ScaleR (*rxSummary*, *rxLinMod*, *rxLogit*, *rxGlm*, *rxCube*, *rxCrossTabs*, *rxCovCor*, *rxKmeans*, *rxDTree*, *rxBTrees*, *rxNaiveBayes*, and *rxDForest*) use chunking or external memory algorithms.
-However, for scenarios where specialized behaviors are needed, you can create a custom chunking algorithms using the *rxDataStep* function to automatically chunk through your data set and use arbitrary R functions to process your data.
+However, for scenarios where specialized behaviors are needed, you can create a custom chunking algorithms using the *rxDataStep* function to automatically chunk through your data set and apply arbitrary R functions to process your data.

 In this article, you'll step through an example that teaches a simple chunking algorithm for tabulating data implemented using *rxDataStep*.
 A more realistic tabulation approach is to use the *rxCrossTabs* or *rxCube* functions, but since *rxDataStep* is simpler, it's a better choice for instruction.